WESTERN VENEZUELA BIRDING TOUR: DETAILED ITINERARY

 Canopy flocks make their round too, and amidst the flurry of activity, we will try to pin down, among others, the endemic Rufous-lored Tyrannulet, the endemic Venezuelan Bristle Tyrant, the near-endemic Crested Spinetail, Montane and Buff-fronted Foliage-gleaners, Marble-faced Bristle-Tyrant, Yellow-olive Flatbill, Black-and-white and Chestnut-crowned Becards, Golden-fronted Greenlet, Cerulean and Black-and-white Warblers, Tropical Parula and Orange-bellied Euphonia.

-Among the other species we may well see in Henri Pittier, or in more open habitats nearby, are the lovely endemic Handsome Fruiteater (the name says it all), the endemic Venezuelan Tyrannulet and the near-endemic Voiolet-chested Hummingbird, as well as the range-restricted Venezuelan Flycatcher, Golden-breasted Fruiteater and Ochre-breasted Brushfinch.
+Among the other species we may well see in Henri Pittier, or in more open habitats nearby, are the lovely endemic Handsome Fruiteater (the name says it all), the endemic Venezuelan Tyrannulet and the near-endemic Violet-chested Hummingbird, as well as the range-restricted Venezuelan Flycatcher, Golden-breasted Fruiteater and Ochre-breasted Brushfinch.

 In the highest parts of the park, we will look for two more skulkers, the cute endemic Scallop-breasted Antpitta and the sneaky Schwartz’s (or Scallop-breasted) Antthrush, as well as the endemic Rufous-cheeked Tanager.